-The Academic Support Center (ASC) assists students, faculty and staff with the various aspects of academic writing, critical analysis, study skills and reading.
-Throughout the semester, ASC offers workshops on various academic concerns such as reading faster and smarter, documentation and revising.
-ASC also conducts workshops designed for specific assignments, such as the Senior Statement of Faith and Ministry.
+The Academic Support Center (ASC) provides services for students, faculty, and staff with the various aspects of academic writing, critical analysis, study skills, and reading.
+These services assist students in becoming proficient in the skills necessary for Seminary education and ministry.
+Throughout the semester, ASC offers workshops on various academic concerns such as reading faster and smarter, documentation, and revising.
+ASC also conducts workshops designed for specific assignments, such as the Senior Statement of Faith and Ministry and applications for CPE placement.
 ASC also provides these services:

-- a tutoring center staffed by professional tutors; - an online writing lab (http://lpts.libguides.com/OWL); - accommodations for students with learning disabilities; - special tutoring for ESL (English as a Second Language) students; and - an academic support listserv whose members include interested administrators of seminaries throughout the country.
+- a tutoring center staffed by professional tutors; - •an online writing lab (http://lpts.libguides.com/OWL); - ·accommodations for students with learning disabilities; and - special tutoring for ESL (English as a Second Language) students.